 Location: near Winslow, Arizona, United States

 The University of Arizona School of Anthropology’s Rock Art Ranch Fieldschool has been conducting fieldwork since 2011 in northeastern Arizona near Winslow.
 The fieldschool is for undergraduate and graduate students at all skill levels.
-A new program within the fieldschool is a National Science Foundation funded Research Opportunity for Undergraduate Student (REU) program that begins June 2 and continues through July 22, 2016.
+A new program within the fieldschool is a National Science Foundation (Grant 1262184) funded Research Opportunity for Undergraduate Student (REU) program that begins June 6 and continues through July 22, 2016.
 To be eligible for this program you must be an undergraduate when the program begins.
 The REU Program involves five weeks of fieldwork plus two weeks of work within Arizona State Museum (ASM) labs on the University of Arizona (UA) campus.
 The program is focused on teaching students the basics of scientific methodology and how it is applied in the everyday world, in this case through archaeological research of past groups.
 The REU program pays participants $500/week plus expenses, but is limited to 10 individuals selected by the project director.
 Preference will be given to students from underserved groups, which are defined as individuals not having adequate access to science education and its application in the real world.
 REU students do not receive academic credit, but can opt to sign up for 7 hours of undergraduate credit through the University of Arizona summer school program.
 Details on credit costs can be found at the AIA Rock Art Ranch fieldschool listing..

 Participants will learn archaeological survey and excavation techniques for the first five weeks of the program.
 For survey, participants will learn site identification, location and mapping using GPS and a total station; artifact identification, collection and processing; soil and plant identification; and artifact analysis and sourcing.
 For excavation, the participants will learn mapping at all levels of the site, feature identification, the principles of stratigraphy and their application to the archaeological record, seriation techniques, artifact identification and typology, and basic laboratory procedures – cleaning, inventorying, and basic analysis.
 Finally, participants will be shown how by combining survey, excavation and lab analysis, a more complete understanding of human society in the past can be achieved.

-During the two weeks at ASM on the UA campus, students will spend two days each with ASM faculty in the Conservation Lab (how to preserve objects), Bioarchaeology Lab (study of human remains – optional), Zooarchaeology Lab (study of animal bone), and Homol’ovi Archaeology Lab (study of pottery, stone tools, etc.).
-The last two days, students will present the results of their projects to other students and faculty.
+During the two weeks at Arizona State Museum (ASM) on the UA campus, students will spend two days each with ASM faculty in the Conservation Lab (how to preserve objects), Bioarchaeology Lab (study of human remains – optional), Zooarchaeology Lab (study of animal bone), and Homol’ovi Archaeology Lab (study of pottery, stone tools, etc.).
+The last day, students will present the results of their projects to other students and faculty.

 Project Location: Rock Art Ranch is a private ranch 25 miles southeast of Winslow that still raises cattle and bison.
 (Use your browser to search for links to Rock Art Ranch, Arizona.)
-The ranch contains some of the Southwest’s most spectacular rock art with more than 40 galleries, which have been completely documented, dating from 5000 BC to AD 1400.
-The ranch lies in the high desert at 5100’ elevation, in an area used over the past 7000 years by mobile hunting and gathering groups, early farmers, and later, after A.D.
-500, by ceramic-producing, sedentary farmers representing archaeological cultures of the adjacent Mogollon Rim and Colorado Plateau regions.
+The ranch contains some of the Southwest’s most spectacular rock art with more than 3000 glyphs, which have been completely documented, dating from 6000 BCE to 1400 CE.
+The ranch lies in the high desert at 5100’ elevation, in an area used over the past 13,000 years by mobile hunting and gathering groups, early farmers, and later, after 500 CE, by ceramic-producing, sedentary farmers representing archaeological cultures of the adjacent Mogollon Rim and Colorado Plateau regions.
 No professional archaeological work had been conducted on the ranch or its nearest neighbors, other than documentation of the petroglyphs, until the fieldschool began in 2011.

-For 2014, the participants will focus on finding and describing the archaeological record of the ranch through survey while conducting a second season of limited excavations on a late 12th century pueblo of 30-50 rooms.
-To date 90 sites have been documented and collected on the ranch representing how people have used the landscape over the past 13,000 years.
-As a result, we have gained insight into how and why groups migrated to and from the area, and what role the rock art played in communicating identity and ownership for these groups.
+For 2016, the participants will focus on finding and describing the archaeological record of the ranch through survey while conducting a third season of limited excavations on a ca. AD 1250 pueblo of 5-10 rooms.
+To date 153 sites have been documented,collected, and dated on the ranch representing how people have used the landscape over the past 13,000 years.
+As a result, we have gained insight into how and why groups migrated to and from the area and what role the rock art played in communicating identity and ownership for these groups.
 Through radiocarbon dating, excavations have already helped develop a tighter chronology for the area and provided details on length of site occupation and subsistence base.
-The 90 new sites cluster in three time periods: Archaic/Basketmaker II (pre/early agricultural), 3000 BCE-500 CE; Basketmaker III/Pueblo I, 600-900 CE; and Pueblo III, 1100-1250 CE.
+The 153 new sites cluster in three time periods: Archaic/Basketmaker II (pre/early agricultural), 3000 BCE-500 CE; Basketmaker III/Pueblo I, 600-900 CE; and Pueblo III, 1100-1250 CE.
 However, in 2015 we recorded and collected two Paleoindian sites dating 11,000-6,000 BCE based on recovery of spear points as old as Clovis.
 It is the BMII groups who created most of the petroglyphs.
 BMII, BMIII, and PI ancestral pueblo groups occupied pit houses, rooms excavated into the ground, whereas PIII groups built small to medium-size pueblos of 5 to 20 rooms.
 Each habitation site housed 2-5 families.
-Farming locales have also been discovered and are helping us understand the complex and lengthy use of Rock Art Ranch over the past 5000 years.
-The pueblo to be further excavated appears to be the center of an extensive community of small farmsteads (pueblos of 2-10 rooms) and may have been occupied for several generations.
-The pueblo is a 20-mile drive from ranch HQ and is the largest pueblo known in the area prior to 1250.
+Farming locales have also been discovered and are helping us understand the complex and lengthy use of Rock Art Ranch.
+The 5-10-room pueblo to be further excavated is part of an extensive community of small farmsteads (pueblos of 2-10 rooms) and was occupied for one to two generations.

 Period(s) of Occupation: Southwest Archaic/Ancestral Pueblo